 Many other states are also currently considering passing virtual visitation laws.
 It has become a more imminent concern in light of the COVID-19 pandemic.
 Virtual visitation can be very effective when trying to prevent the spread of the virus from a noncustodial parent to a child while still upholding a visitation agreement.
 If either parent is concerned about the spread of COVID-19, he or she may opt for virtual visitation in lieu of an in-person visit.
-Both parents would have to either agree to virtual visitation, however, or receive a specific court order allowing this method to engage in virtual visitation sessions.
+Both parents would have to either agree to virtual visitation, however, or receive a specific court order requiring this method to engage in virtual visitation sessions.

 Instances When Virtual Visitation Is Added to Parenting Time and its Benefits

 Virtual visitation can be part of a court order in Colorado.
 Two parents may also agree to virtual visitation without a court order.
-Even though Colorado is not one of the states with specific virtual visitation laws, a judge may accept this method of visitation in certain scenarios.
+Even though Colorado is not one of the states with a specific virtual visitation statute, a judge may accept this method of visitation in certain scenarios.
 In most cases, virtual visitation supplements in-person visitation rather than replacing it completely.
 Virtual visitation may become an official part of a parenting plan in Colorado if it would be in the child’s best interests.
 Certain circumstances call for virtual visitation more than others.